-- Pursue a professional certification from the Professional Association of Résumé Writers & Career Coaches.
+- Pursue a professional certification through the Professional Association of Résumé Writers & Career Coaches.
 PARWC offers the Certified Professional Career Coach (CPCC) credential that demonstrates a holder’s mastery of coaching techniques.
 The World Coach Institute also offers the Certified Career Coach (CCC) designation.

 - Attend seminars organised by universities and industry associations to network and improve your professional reputation.